ranifarhat/Y1YL-Labs/Session 2, JS 1/README.md

 # Javascript I - Lab

 ## Objective:
-In this lab, you will ...
+In this lab, you will familiarize yourself with Javascript, You will write your first JS code by using Input/Output functions, variables, numbers and strings.